Yateesh0313/-SentinelAI-An-Agentic-AI-Based-Alert-Triage-and-Response-Assistant-for-Network-Security/README.md

 This project is licensed under the [MIT License](LICENSE).

-Copyright © 2026 Yateesh Vijyakumar Mattur
+Copyright © 2026 Yateesh Vijaykumar Mattur